mohammadmurtuza/Full-Stack-Social-Media-App/README.md

 npm run dev

-# BY Soubhagya Shankar Das and Mohammad Murtuza
+# By Soubhagya Shankar Das and Mohammad Murtuza